Claims Against Directors

 We are one of the few practices that can give appropriate advice to directors.
 Our reputation in the insolvency marketplace means that IPs are comfortable with us.
 We can work in harmony with the IP whilst maintaining confidentiality in the advice we give the directors.

-If we are retained by the directors before liquidation, we will not act for the IP if he is appointed liquidator so will be available to advise the directors in respect of any investigation or proceedings brought by the liquidator or Insolvency Service.
+If we are retained by the directors before liquidation, we will not act in the interest of the IP if they are appointed liquidator.
+We will therefore be available to advise the directors in respect of any investigation or proceedings brought by the liquidator or insolvency service.

-Our advice to directors includes advice on the risks that the directors face.
+Our advice to directors includes advice on the risks that the directors face and may be personally liable for.
 This is dealt with in a tried and tested manner which is unique to Isadore Goldman.

 Office Holder Claims

-Once a company has gone into administration or liquidation, the Insolvency Practitioner (or “Office Holder”) will investigate why the business failed.
+Once a company has gone into administration or liquidation, the Insolvency Practitioner (or “Office Holder”) will investigate the company's financial position and why the business failed.
 Increasingly the focus of that investigation is to discover whether any financial claims can be made.
 We help directors respond to the investigation and protect them from saying things which they later regret.

 Administrators and liquidators (IPs) will typically investigate three types of claim against directors: